Back to State Equine Activity Statutes Home Page

 sustained injuries because of a dangerous latent condition

-which was known to or should have been known to the equine
+which was known to the equine activity sponsor, equine professional,

 Back to State Equine Activity Statutes Home Page